evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80x/_index.md

 ## Performance

-The SKODA Enyaq iV80x has a maximum power of 195 KW (265 hp/262 bhp).
-The total torque is 425 nm (314 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 6.9 seconds.
-The top speed is 160 km/h.
+The SKODA Enyaq iV80x has a maximum power of 195 KW (265 hp/262 bhp) and a total torque of 425 nm (314 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 6.9 seconds and has a top speed of 160 km/h (99.4 mph).

 ## Battery, range, and charging